martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 length) to further reduce the very small probability of a false positive.

-In the extremely unlikely event that the Packet Length Offset resulted in a legal value but the salt is incorrect, the packet may fail authentication.
+In the extremely unlikely event that the Packet Length Offset resulted in a legal value but the salt is incorrect, the packet will fail authentication.
 Servers MAY also interpret this as a loss of version aliasing state.

 When the packet length computation on the first packet in a connection fails, it signals either that the packet has been corrupted in transit, or the client is using a transport parameter issued before a server failure.
 In either case, the server sends a Bad Salt packet.
+The server ignores failures in subsequent packets for that connection.

 ## Bad Salt Packets